 The beverage selection also varies, and I had never seen many of them before.
 Such as a carton of fresh milk with variety of flavors that I’ve never heard before such as Dark Chocolate, French Vanilla, Mint, Cappuccino, Hazelnut, and many more.
 They’re also selling other beverages such as fruit juices and mineral water.

 Examples of Brownes milk flavors.
 Back in 1997, the packaging had simpler graphic style.

 During my first lunch in the college, I shared table with Sung Ho, Ake, and some Japanese students that I can’t remember their names.
 We were chatting in broken English, and exchanging stories about our backgrounds.
-From here I also notice that none of them area actually going for university in Australia after the course ended.
-Ake is an advertising executive who needs to improve his English for his job, and Sung Ho is actually on a study break from his university in South Korea.
-The Japanese students also the same, some even came to here purely to spend their summer holiday.
+From here I also notice that none of them were actually going for university in Australia after the course ended.
+Ake was an advertising company executive who needs to improve his English for his job, and Sung Ho was actually on a study break from his university in South Korea.
+The Japanese students were also the same, some even came to here purely to spend their summer holiday.

-Every Friday, we have much more relaxed activities in our college.
+Every Friday, we had more relaxed activities in our college.
 Normal classes had shorter duration.
-By 10.30, we would have moved to The Queens Pub, just next to our campus, to have some drinks in here.
-We can order variety of beverages, liquors, snacks, or even some gourmet meal.
-My favorite was Iced Chocolate, it’s a drink made from cocoa drink, added with sugar, and ice, with whipping cream topping.
+By 10.30, we would have moved to The Queens Pub, just next to our campus, to had some drinks in here.
+We can order variety of beverages, liquors, snacks, or even some gourmet meal (although I rarely saw anyone ordered beer during that time).
+My favorite was Iced Chocolate.
+It’s a drink made from cocoa drink, added with a bit of sugar, and ice, with ice cream and whipping cream topping.
 Very delicious!